KIIS Network

-The KIIS Network is an Australian commercial radio stations owned and operated by the ARN.
+The KIIS Network is a network of Australian commercial radio stations owned and operated by the ARN.
 Formerly branded as the Mix Network, the network was rebranded as the KIIS Network in 2015 following the relaunch of KIIS 101.1 Melbourne.
 The KIIS Network is named after KIIS-FM, a Los Angeles based pop radio station broadcast on the 102.7 MHz FM band.

 History

 In November 2014, ARN announced that from January 2015 a year after the demise of Mix 101.1 in Melbourne and the successful rebranding of KIIS 106.5 in Sydney earlier that year, the Mix Network would be rebranded as the KIIS Network, with KIIS 101.1 alongside KIIS 106.5, 97.3FM and Mix 102.3.
 The Brisbane and Adelaide stations retained their respective station names and music formats, but adopted the same branding themes inline with their KIIS sister stations.
 Mix 106.3 in Canberra is also a part of the network, but predominantly carries its own programming.
 An announcement of their branding being realigned to the rest of the KIIS Network was made in December 2019.

 In December 2014, it was announced that Fairfax Media would merge with the Macquarie Radio Network and sell 96FM Perth to ARN.
 In January 2015, 96FM joined the KIIS Network.

 In January 2022, it was announced that Brisbane's 97.3FM would rebrand to KIIS 97.3, following the acquisition of Grant Broadcasters by ARN.

-In January 2026, Adelaide's Mix 102.3 will be rebranded to KIIS 102.3, and 96FM will leave the KIIS Network to join the Gold Network.
-KIIS DAB+ is to launch in Perth as a replacement.
+On 19 January 2026, Adelaide's Mix 102.3 was rebranded to KIIS 102.3, and 96FM left the KIIS Network to join the Gold Network.
+KIIS DAB+ launched in Perth as a replacement.

-Stations
+Current stations

-In January 2026, the KIIS Network will consist of thirteen radio stations.
+As of 19 January 2026, the KIIS Network consists of five main radio stations.